-Objective(s) To increase the value of your investment over the long term.
-Benchmark(s) Euribor 3 Months, a money market rate.
-Use: performance comparison and performance fee calculation.
-Investment policy Under normal market conditions, the sub-fund invests mainly in a balanced portfolio of bonds and shares.
+Objective(s) To increase the value of your investment over the medium term.
+Benchmark(s) The fund is managed without reference to an index.
+Investment policy Under normal market conditions, the sub-fund invests mainly in bonds and, to a lesser extent, in shares of issuers committed to respecting fundamental principles in terms of human rights, labor law, the environment and the fight against corruption as defined by the UN Global Compact.
 The sub-fund may invest worldwide in securities denominated in any currency.
 The sub-fund may use derivatives to hedge against market fluctuations and to reduce its costs, and also to generate additional income.
 Investment process As part of the active management of the sub-fund, the manager uses macroeconomic, market and financial analysis in order to allocate investments flexibly between different asset classes, sectors and geographical areas, and to identify securities which he/she believes have the potential to outperform the market.
 ESG approach The manager incorporates ESG criteria such as carbon footprint intensity, environmental protection and corporate governance into his/her decision-making process.
 The manager excludes companies that are highly controversial by international standards, as well as companies with significant exposure to socially or environmentally damaging activities such as thermal coal and tobacco.
+The sub-fund invests partially in activities with a sustainability objective.
 SFDR Category Article 8.
-The investment policy is in line with the text in the KID.
+The investment policy is in line with the text in the Key Investor Information Document (KID).
 The capital and/or the return are neither guaranteed nor protected.